ComposableFi/composable/docs/docs/technology/cvm/specification.md

 Security of such multi deploy is described in other section.

-## Deployments
+### Deployments (Feature lowering)

 Can be considered as 3 layers,

 1. Full deployment of contract with all capabilities.
 Can do anything.
 2. Partial fulfillment of CVM spec using on chain features in case not deployment is possible (usually can multi hop transfer, swap).
-3. Edges which may start or terminate CVM programs, but do not execute anything except simple sings (like one hop final transfer). `Shortcuts` capable doing only limited subset of operation on top of existing cross chain protocol.
+3. Edges which may start or terminate CVM programs, but do not execute anything except simple sings (like one hop final transfer).
+Csapable doing only limited subset of operation on top of existing cross chain protocol.

 For each chain and protocol it makes pragmatics solution to use existing liquidity and execution primitives.

+### High price of compute (Route lowering)

+Like Ethereum, in this case sender chain (or wallet) transforms CVM (using  registry) into native ABI stucture.
+In this case Executor does minimal overhead and no need for [routing](lowering-routing.md) to be executed on that chain.

 ### No support for arbitrary contracts